XKirby/en/inventory.md

 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • 250 Coins
 > >
 > > Whenever you would spend *FP*{: .spirit-color }, you spend 1 less than normal.
 This Badge cannot reduce *FP*{: .spirit-color } cost for any Technique or action below 1.
+> > This effect can't be used multiple times on the same technique without stacking other copies of Flower Saver.

 {: .item-callout .item-left }
 > ![](assets/images/badges/allornothing.png)